lukereding/book_notes/notes_on_the_managers_path.md

 - 'guess and double it' to estimate how long something will take
 - be selective about what you bring to the team to estimate -- it can be exhausting. another reason why you need to stay technical

+## managing a team

+- Managing your time becomes more difficult.
+Only make time for important things.
+- You still want to attend some lower-level meeting, in part to get a sense of how your team is behaving--are they bored, unmotivated, tired?
+- It's okay to feel drained when you take on this role; things will improve.
+- Delegate simple and frequent tasks; do simple infrequent tasks yourself; carefully delegate complex frequent tasks; delegate complex infrequent tasks for training purposes
+- Your goal with the above is that you want your teams to operate really effectively without much input from you
+- You'll have to learn how to say 'no' nicely:
+  - "yes and" | good pattern to use with highups. "yes i can do and that _and_ I'll need another tech team"
+  - create a policy | basically, make it clear what needs to be in place for a 'yes' to happen
+  - "help me say yes" | means you ask questions about the things you don't understand
+  - appeal to time and budget
+  - don't prevaricate
+- measuring the health of your team
+  - frequency of release. if you aren't releasing frequently, it's a sign that somethings off
+  - frequency of code check-ins
+  - frequency of incidents
+- treat your dysfunctional teams like bugs
+  - keep asking _why_ until you get to the root cause of the issue
+  - have a hypothesis, and use data as much as you can to determine to degree to which your hypothesis makes sense
+  - observe the team--boring meeting can be a sign of dysfunction, as it means there isn't healthy conflict on the team
+  - ask questions
+  - be curious
+- expectations and scheduling
+  - be aggressive about sharing estimates and updates to estimates, even when people don't ask

+## bootstrapping culture

+Some import thoughts on structure and process:

+> Pretending to lack structure tends to create hidden power structures resulting from the nature of human communication and the challenges of trying to scale that communication.

+> Structure is how we scale, diversify, and take on more complex long-term tasks

+Without process, you can't scale.
+With the wrong process, you'll be slowed down.

+When failures on your team occur, examine all aspects of reality that contribute to those failures

+Culture = "unspoken rules of a community"

+First, define your culture.
+What does your team stand for?
+What does it value?
+Then reward people that exhibit those traits.

+## managing managers

+- The 'open door policy' usually backfires.
+Few people are going to actually come to you with their problems.
+- The goal of skip-level meetings is to gain perspective on the health and focus of your team.
+You also want to get a sense of how you're being 'managed up' by your direct reports.
+I.e. they can be useful to identify managers who only want to report good news to you.
+- If your managers have unusable roadmaps, bad tech leads, or are constantly fighting fires, _you have to hold your manager responsible_.

 ## anti-patterns

 - The 'alpha geek'.